-Storytelling can be thought of as a discipline unto itself or as an interdisciplinary field.
-In this course, we define storytelling as a related series of events, the co-presence of participants with instantaneous and ongoing feedback loops occurring between them as a crucial component of storytelling.
-IAIA faculty from different departments will participate throughout the semester to discuss how storytelling (as defined above) relates to their specific field or department.
-In addition, the presentations are enhanced through guest presentations, readings and field trips that expose students to the interdisciplinary nature of storytelling.
+In this course, we define storytelling as a related series of events.
+IAIA faculty from different departments participate throughout the semester to discuss how storytelling relates to their specific field or department.
+In addition, students are exposed to the interdisciplinary nature of storytelling through guest lectures, readings and field trips.